All Episodes

 Let's be honest about it.

-Is that a is that a good assumption?
+Is that a good assumption?

-Wouldn't it be refreshing if just for once a nominee, a Supreme Court nominee like this gets named, who clearly has qualified strong credentials, nominated by a former Republican president.
+Wouldn't it be refreshing if just for once a nominee, a Supreme Court nominee like this gets named, who clearly has qualified strong credentials, nominated by a former Republican president?

 There are people leaving the party in droves, but it's not because of that, Mark.